userhas404d/keyring.codeartifact/README.md

 Config
 ------
-This backend provides a number of configuration options to modify the behaviour of the AWS client.
+This backend provides a number of configuration options to modify the behavior of the AWS client.

 The configuration options can be specified within `[codeartifact]` sections of the `keyringrc.cfg`.